AndelaOSP/wirebot/README.md

 Get started by [creating a Slack App](https://api.slack.com/apps/new) if you haven't already.

-*PS:* You can only add the `Slack-App` to a workspace, with which you have `admin access`, You can create a new one for testing.
+*PS:* You can only add the `Slack-App` to a workspace, with which you have `admin access`, You can create a new workspace for testing.

 On the **Basic Information** page, in the section for **App Credentials**, note the **Verification Token** (we will add it to our `.env` file).